 When my younger son was 6, he was seriously injured when we were far from home.
 The local surgeon who patched him up made some gross errors that cost us dearly.
 There was a year of real pain and suffering for my son and intense worry for me, then expensive surgery to correct the errors.

 I could have used some help paying the bills.
-But the attorneys who got onto our situation said it had to be an extra $300,000 for pain and suffering or they wouldn’t play.
+But the attorneys who looked into our situation said it had to be an extra $300,000 for pain and suffering or they wouldn’t play.

 So I thought about it.
-After the lawyers took their third and I paid the medical bills, there would still be a handsome sum for my son’s education.
-He could go to a really good college and I could stop trying to figure out how I was going to pay for it.
+After the lawyers took their third and I paid the medical bills, there would still be money for my son’s education.
+He could go to college and I could stop trying to figure out how I was going to pay for it.
 Plus he'd had a terrible year and I wanted to do something wonderful for him.

 But the country doctor had come to the hospital fast, in the middle of the night, to save a dying child.
 Yes, he had messed up.
 Maybe he was tired.
 Maybe he wasn't the best doctor in the world.
 But he did save my son’s life.